 November 7, 2017

 Kathleen Wynne wants to create a cannabis monopoly in Ontario.
 She says it’s her bureaucrats, not the cannabis community, who have the expertise to sell cannabis.
-They are good at checking ID.
-That is what makes them experts.
+She says they are the experts because they are good at checking ID.
 The Liberals feel strongly about this.
 They feel so strongly that they held a dispensary enforcement summit in which they dreamed up all manner of new draconian unconstitutional measures too excessive and ridiculous to properly detail here.

 Ontario is facing danger from gangs, guns, and poverty.
 Ontario has overwhelmed infrastructure, a housing crisis, and an opioid epidemic.
 And the Wynne Liberals are worried about dispensaries?
 They are concerned that their monopoly will not be absolute.
 Their monopoly crusade will fail because it is a mean stupid plan.
 There are many reasons it is a mean stupid plan.
 I will list six.